 Michele Williamson, battalion chief for CCEMS, originally presented the idea to Butcher.
-While attending a Leadership Collier class, Butcher met Dr. Aysegul Timur, who introduced her to Tracy Ramsay, former professor and director of program development in Hodges’ School of Allied Health.
-After discussing the idea with Butcher, Ramsay met with Dr. William Griz, dean of the School of Allied Health, to explore the opportunity.
+While attending a Leadership Collier class, Butcher met Dr. Aysegul Timur, who introduced her to Tracy Ramsay, former professor and director of program development in Hodges’ School of Health Sciences.
+After discussing the idea with Butcher, Ramsay met with Dr. William Griz, dean of the School of Health Sciences, to explore the opportunity.

 When presenting the idea to local schools, Hodges University was most receptive, Instead of students meeting the needs of the college, the college was willing to meet the needs of the students.” – Michele Williamson